Elias Ashmole: Ashmolean Museum

+Assessment by biographers

 Vittoria Feola, in her monograph Elias Ashmole and the Uses of Antiquity (Paris, 2013), has described Ashmole as an antiquary first and foremost, who understood the value of the New Science, which he promoted through his Museum.
 Feola, however, has warned that antiquity was Ashmole's greatest passion, as well as his main tool for self-fashioning.
 Michael Hunter, in his entry on Ashmole for the Oxford Dictionary of National Biography, concluded that the most salient points of Ashmole's character were his ambition and his hierarchical vision of the world—a vision that unified his royalism and his interests in heraldry, genealogy, ceremony, and even astrology and magic.
 He was as successful in his legal, business and political affairs as he was in his collecting and scholarly pursuits.

 His antiquarian work is still considered valuable, and his alchemical publications, especially the Theatrum Chemicum Britannicum (1652), preserved many works that might otherwise have been lost.
 He formed several close and long-lasting friendships, with the astrologer William Lilly for example, but, as Richard Garnett observed, "acquisitiveness was his master passion".

+William Gifford said of Ashmole's judgement that, "he had none."